primeosu/apg_challenge/README.md

   * [/app/views/display.php](https://github.com/kylesb/apg_challenge/blob/master/app/views/display.php)

-  The second page will display data in the view.
+  The second page displays data in the view, in the form of a table.
+This view features an input field that performs asynchronous data filtering on the MD5 and filesize columns (as they are string fields, and do not reference foreign keys).

 ### Workflow

 1. The uploaded file is sent to the server via a post request, and processed via a helper in [`app/helpers/processFile.php`](https://github.com/kylesb/apg_challenge/blob/master/app/helpers/processFile.php).
-The uploaded file is checked for validation, and normalized for insertion into the database.
+The uploaded file is checked for validation.

+2. The helper performs data validation, and upon success, creates an object from the [`app/helpers/queries.class.php`](https://github.com/kylesb/apg_challenge/blob/master/app/helpers/queries.class.php) to perform data operations.
+The queries class provides various functions, including getting foreign key references, and inserting records for any table.

+3. Upon successful completion of data normalization, [`app/helpers/processFile.php`](https://github.com/kylesb/apg_challenge/blob/master/app/helpers/processFile.php) redirects the http header to [`app/views/display.php`](https://github.com/kylesb/apg_challenge/blob/master/app/views/display.php) to display the data in the view.

+4. Display.php provides the data in an accessible table format, and allows for asynchronous data filtering on the MD5 and filesize columns.

 ## Stack